farhapartex/PIHR-Bot/README.md

 Installation complete!
 Now let's use this bot.
 Open your terminal and run `sudo rabbitmq-server` which will start RabbitMQ server.
 Open another terminal in the root folder and run `python3 play.py` which will turn on the bot.
 Every morning at 10:00AM it will give your attendance & every afternoon at 5:30PM it will set your out time.

+## Advance options
+By default this bot make attendance every morning at `10:00 am` & every evening at `6:00 pm`.
+It is very natural that this time is quite different for yours.
+So you can change the time schedule.
+To do this follow below commands
+* Check is your virtual environment is running or not.
+If it is not running, turn it on
+* in project root folder run `python3 init.py timechange`
+* provide `in time` & `out time` with this format `hh:mm am/pm`
+* that's all!
+* run `python3 init.py run` to start this bot again!